Style guide

 For details on each rule and its rationale, see that documentation.

-Our style guide is designed to provide consistency and maintainability across a Protobuf schema of any size and purpose, without restricting organizations from making the design decisions they need to make for their individual APIs.
+The style guide helps provide consistency and maintainability across a Protobuf schema of any size and purpose, without restricting organizations from making the design decisions they need to make for their individual APIs.

 Requirements